Nandu-Louro/HRI-ErrorDetector/README.md

 You can run CompErrDetect.py to compare our best model to a model that uses features used in previous works.

-In the file RecogEmotion.py there's an example of how we obtained emotions from the participants, more detail regarding this can be found in our paper.
+In the file RecogEmotion.py there's an example of how we obtained emotions from the participants using output from openFace, more detail regarding this can be found in our paper.